diegesisandmimesis/dataTypes/README.md

   return an integer as per normal TADS3 ``sort()`` semantics.
 If no function is given the edge lengths will be used to sort edges.

+  NOTE:  This method modifies the forest.
+New nodes will be added for each vertex in the graph, and ``union()``s will be performed for each edge.
+This also means that any disjoint-sets already in the forest when kruskal() is invoked will be part of the computed spanning tree.
+If these things are not desired, a new ``DisjointSetForest`` instance should be created before calling this method.

 * ``makeSet(id)``

   Creates a new ``DisjointSet`` using the argument ID and adds it to the